ALBA-Synchrotron/MARTApp/README.md

 <details>
 <summary>Preprocessing input</summary>
-To start from the pre-processing stage the data must consists of one Xradia (Zeiss microCT) XRM file per acquisition (polarization-angle-repetition) or one
+To start from the pre-processing stage, the data must consist of one Xradia (Zeiss microCT) XRM file per acquisition (polarization-angle-repetition) or one
 HDF5 file (`*.h5` or `*.hdf5`) with the following structure:

 ```